Eligibility for survivors' benefits

 Whether or not a person works, the contributory period begins in the month following his or her 18th birthday, or on 1 January 1966 if he or she turned 18 before that date.

-• the month of his or her 70th birthday
+• the month of his or her 72nd birthday

-• the month of death.
+• the month of his or her death.

-• as of 1966 (the year in which the Québec Pension Plan came into effect), any months during which the contributor received, in his or her name, family benefits paid by the Québec government or the Canadian government for a child under 7.
-The period can be extended up to 18 years for the parent of a child requiring exceptional care receiving a benefit under the Supplement for Handicapped Children Requiring Exceptional CareSee Note 1 program.
+• as of 1966 (the year in which the Québec Pension Plan came into effect), months during which the contributor received, in his or her name, family benefits paid by the Québec government or the Canadian government for a child under age 7.
+The period can be extended up to age 18 for the parent of a child requiring exceptional care receiving a benefit under the Supplement for Handicapped Children Requiring Exceptional CareSee Note 1 program.

 Other eligible contributions